EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    Activated cursor specific for red channel for region selection

-The lower panel in orange, is the time trace of FRET efficiency.
-You can also choose which efficiency trace to see.
-It especially comes handy in case of having more than one FRET pair like the case shown on the right part.
-In the middle column, the detected particle on each channel is shown inside the detection mask, and in addition to the trace information this can also help to decide if we have a single molecule or not.
-For example you should see one emitter in the middle and no particle sitting on the background ring, since it will falsify the background calculation.

 The next photo shows an example of region selection for both green and red channels.
 Here the FRET efficiency trace gets the selection until the first bleaching step, and this region will be added to the FRET histogram in the end.